kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 [Slide 08]
 In every "tick" in time, these 4 rules should be applied simultaneously to every cell and the process can be repeated indefinitely to create new generations.

-## Talking Head
+## End of slides

 So basically, that's a Swift Code Kata.
-It's a challenge to implement the Game of Life, starting with this simple function.
 But there's more.

 Often, you can help improve your skills in your Swift Code Katas by setting up constraints to your practice.
 For example, have you ever tried to write code without `if` statements?
 Well, you definitely can!
 Have you ever tried to write code without using the `var` keyword?
 That can be great to improve your functional programming skills!
 Have you ever seen a karate master fighting with one hand tied?
 Cool, right?!